Franz Conrad von Hötzendorf: Italian campaigns and retirement

 Following the accession of Emperor Charles I of Austria to the throne in November 1916, Conrad was elevated to the rank of field marshal, one of only three men in Austria-Hungary to hold that rank at the time.
 While still the heir-apparent, Charles had reported to Emperor Franz Josef that the "mismanagement" in the army's high command could not be cleared out until Conrad was replaced, but admitted that finding someone to take his role would not be easy.
 Yet under the new emperor, Conrad's powers were gradually eroded.
 In December, the commander-in-chief Archduke Friedrich of Austria-Teschen was removed from office, which the new emperor assumed himself.
 Charles took operational control of all combat units in the army and navy and on 1 March 1917 officially dismissed Conrad, who then requested retirement.
-The emperor personally asked him to remain on active duty, and when Conrad accepted, he was placed in command of the South Tyrolean Army Group.
+The Emperor personally asked him to remain on active duty, and when Conrad accepted, he was placed in command of the South Tyrolean Army Group.

 In that command, determined to punish "perfidious" Italy, (Note: The troop movements required for this left Austro-Hungarian troops on the Eastern Front, already depleted from Conrad's earlier failed campaigns there, vulnerable to the 1916 Russian Brusilov Offensive.) he repeated many of the same mistakes and oversights that had characterized his leadership on the Eastern Front.
-The Central Powers' greatest success, the Caporetto came after the Germans largely took over and marginalized Conrad.
+The Central Powers' greatest success, the Battle of Caporetto, came after the Germans largely took over and marginalized Conrad.

 In the late spring of 1918, Conrad launched his last offensive, which became the Second Battle of the Piave River.
 He begged Vienna for additional troops as he had far fewer infantrymen and cavalrymen than needed.
 Those reinforcements were available, but deliberately denied by Conrad's superiors.
 He launched the offensive anyway, which resulted in 45,000 new casualties and no gains.
 The casualties, combined with an increase in the desertion rate afterwards, effectively ended the Austro-Hungarian Army as a fighting force for what remained of the war.

-The costly and bloody assaults led by both Conrad and Boroević brought condemnation upon the imperial leadership.
+The costly and bloody assaults led by both Conrad and Svetozar Boroević brought condemnation upon the imperial leadership.
 Further complicating Conrad's image was his identification with those in the government intent on continuing the war.
 In this atmosphere, Conrad, described as a "broken man", was dismissed on 15 July, perhaps in an effort to deflect further criticism.
 At the same time he was promoted from Freiherr to the noble rank of a Graf (count) and received the honorific post of a Guard colonel.